Virtual Reality Gym That Makes Exercise A Video Game Seen At CES 2018, But Is It Safe?

 — Jessica L. Conditt (@JessConditt) January 11, 2018

-The team wants to make versions of the equipment that can be used in the home but one expert thinks that there are some safety concerns.
+The team wants to make versions of the equipment that can be used in the home, but one expert thinks that there are some safety concerns.
 The headset, for example, may not be appropriate for repeated use during exercise.
 They will need to be “stress-tested’ to make sure that they’ll be safe, said VR consultant, J. P. Gownder.

 Black Box is already reaping rewards from their virtual gym equipment.
 As 7KTVB.com reports the company won Best Startup at CES 2018.
 Team members said that their booth was consistently busy at the consumer electronics showcase.
-According to 7KTVB, Black Box’s booth was the most popular fitness tech booth among attendees and the sixth overall.
+According to 7KTVB, Black Box’s booth was the most popular fitness tech booth among attendees and the sixth best overall.

 It’s official! @BlackBox_VR has WON the BEST STARTUP Award at #CES2018!
 Special thanks to @engadget and the fans who rallied for this prestigious honor!
 Welcome to the #VRFitness REVOLUTION! #VR pic.twitter.com/UHNQLXVsff